ginkz182/chatsdk/README.md

 # Generate Users Access Tokens

+This part will generate accessToken for all users in _./data/userdata.csv_ and store in _./data/userdata-token.csv_ to be used in the tests.
+This need to be run before executing the tests.

+### Option 1 - Node.js

 **Script:** getuserdata.js

 `node getuserdata.js`

-This will generate accessToken for all users in _./data/userdata.csv_ and store in _./data/userdata-token.csv_ to be used in the tests
+### Option 2 - Python

+**Script:** getuserdata.py

+`python getuserdata.py`

 # Test Scenarios
 ## 1. Current Production Behaviour